brinpat/quantum_relativity/README.md

 Note from the Author:

-If this code is used please include this copyright statement due to the time and effort (3 months of 12hr daily work).
+If this code is used please include this copyright statement due to the time and effort: 3 months of daily work.
 I believe this work should be shared and not kept away.

 MIT License